 Licensed practical nurses (LPNs) work in all medical areas, such as hospitals, schools, nursing homes, health care clinics and even in a patient’s home.
-Graduates of Stark State’s practical nursing program receive a certificate of completion and are eligible to sit for the NCLEX PN exam to receive licensure.
+Graduates of Stark State’s practical nursing program receive a certificate of completion and are eligible to sit for the NCLEX Practical Nursing exam to receive licensure.

 Once you are ready to get started on your pathway to nursing, follow these easy steps for new student enrollment.
 Advisers at the Gateway Center would be glad to help you.
 Please let them know at that time that you are interested in pursuing a practical nursing major.

 *IDS102 with B or better (or proficiency [ACCUPLACER Reading Score 246+])

 *MTH022 with B or better (or proficiency [ACCUPLACER MathQAS Score 250+])

 - High school or post-secondary GPA of 2.0 or greater

 - FBI/BCI background check through Stark State Security valid for 1 year